 It seems however, that the smaller and less obvious green which is overlooked by the Coach and Horses pub, may have been the focal point of the old village.

 It is here that we find the broken stump of the old market cross and also the posts which once supported the stocks.
-Both greens are overlooked by the parish church of St Peter and St Paul which is sandwiched between them.
+Both greens are overlooked by the parish church of St Peter and St Paul which is

 Inside the church is one of the hidden wonders of Lancashire.